 The procedures for PCF Discovery and Selection by the AMF and by the SMF are described in TS 23.501 [2].

-The procedure to ensure that an AFreaches the PCF selected for a PDU Session is described in clause 6.1.1.2.
+The procedure to ensure that an AF or PCF for a UE reaches the PCF selected for a PDU Session is described in clause 6.1.1.2.

 6.1.1.2 Binding an AF request targeting an UE address to the relevant PCF

 6.1.1.2.1 General

+The procedure to ensure that an AF reaches the PCF for a UE is described in clause 6.1.1.2.1.x.

+NOTE 1: The above is required for dynamic control of access and mobility related policy control functionality.

-When multiple and separately addressable PCFs have been deployed, a network functionality is required in order to ensure that an AF needing to send policies about UE traffic identified by an UE address can reach over N5 the PCF holding the corresponding PDU Session information.
+When multiple and separately addressable PCFs have been deployed, a network functionality is required in order to ensure that a consumer (e.g. AF) needing to send policies about UE traffic identified by an UE address can reach over N5 the PCF holding the corresponding PDU Session information.
 This network functionality has the following characteristics:

 - It has information about the user identity, the DNN, the UE (IP or MAC) address(es), the S-NSSAI and the selected PCF address for a certain PDU Session.